 My kids LOVED this yogurt berry parfait.
 But then again, I have been blessed with children who will eat just about anything (if they are in the right mood of course).
-At 18 months my eldest was scarfing down some Kim Chi at a Korean restaurant in San Francisco, and these days my youngest (21 months) goes crazy for sushi anytime we get it.
+At 18 months my eldest was scarfing down some Kim Chi at a Korean restaurant in San Francisco, and these days my middley (2yo) goes crazy for sushi anytime we get it (the raw stuff, none of this deep fried chicken malarkey normal kids like 🙂 ).
 My daughter’s first ever food was a pork chop….not something we had planned, but something she decided she wanted, so she went for it and sucked it to death.

 I know this isn’t the case for everyone.
 For a lot of people, what and how to feed their kids is a HUGE, and constant, source of stress.
 And that sucks.
 Eating is such an integral part of our daily lives, it really should be something the whole family can at least enjoy together.